marcouderzo/CSDemoParser/Worklog.md

 }
 ```

-The only useful message is the CNETMsgTick.
-Thus, we made the parser print the message only if its type was a "CNETMsg_Tick".
-This particular message was originally printed with `vprintf(fmt, vlist)`, and contained other unnecessary information about `host_computationTime`.
-Having to deal with a function with variable arguments, and being stuck with using a `va_list`, we switched to `vsprintf`, stored the message into a string, and then only kept the tick-related portion of it.
-We finally convert the string to an integer and store it in currentTick, which is a member variable of the CDemoFileDump class.

 **Handling Tables: Only Keeping Track of the Target Player's DT_CSPlayer Table**

-The `ReadNewEntity( CBitRead &entityBitBuffer, EntityEntry *pEntity )` function reads the Table Name and then for each field of the table itself, it will call DecodeProp() to print it.
+The `ReadNewEntity( CBitRead &entityBitBuffer, EntityEntry *pEntity )` function reads the Table Name and then for each field of the table itself, it will call `DecodeProp()` to print it.
-First of all, we modified ReadNewEntity() to only print the table name if it is related to the target player.
+First of all, we modified `ReadNewEntity()` to only print the table name if it is related to the target player.

 ```
 bool ReadNewEntity( CBitRead &entityBitBuffer, EntityEntry *pEntity )